rdkcentral/firebolt-certification-app/docs/IntentReader.md

 IntentReader is a powerful feature of FCA which accepts an input command or intent and perform various actions/tasks based on the command received.
 This is possible with the help of multiple  handlers implemented in FCA.
 IntentReader is the decision maker which would choose which handler to call based on the input command.
 Input command/intent is used interchangeably throughout this document.

-For eg: if the task is "clearAllListeners", it will be returning the "clearEventListeners" handler to clear all the eventListeners and the event history.Similarly if the task is "callMethod", "CallMethodHandler" will be returned which is used to to invoke any apis.
+For eg: if the task is "clearAllListeners", it will be calling the "clearEventListeners" handler to clear all the eventListeners and the event history.
+Similarly if the task is "callMethod", "CallMethodHandler" will be called which is used to invoke any apis.
-So, when an intentReader is called with a particular intent, it is processed and the corresponding handler response is returned.

 IntentReader is called mainly in 2 scenarios.
 1. When PubSub communication is established first and then IntentReader called by sending messages via PubSub messaging system.